-Telstra is the authority responsible for the provision of

-telecommunication infrastructure surrounding the Site.
+Telstra is the authority responsible for the provision of telecommunication infrastructure surrounding the Site telecommunication infrastructure surrounding the Site.

 Telecommunication assets exist along the western and southern boundaries of the Site.
 It appears that non-telecommunications feed into the Site.
 No reticulation of telecommunicators currently exists throughout the Site.